 Recipe: Chicken Bacon Sub Sandwiches

-- 1 large French loaf, sliced lengthwise
+- 1 large French loaf, sliced lengthwise or 12 sandwich rolls, split

 - 1/2 cup garlic butter